 The research is clear: When we increase teacher diversity within schools, good things happen for kids—higher expectations, lower discipline referral rates, and better academic results for ALL students.
 And yet despite all that we know—and the growing diversity of the student population— teachers of color are still dramatically underrepresented in U.S. schools.

 The good news is there is a pool of talented BIPOC professionals who are ideally suited to become teachers—and education leaders.
-We created Equity Unbound to unleash their potential and start a movement.
+We created TA to BA to unleash their potential and start a movement.

 Who are they?
 They are the paraeducators, teacher’s aids, student services coordinators, and administrative assistants who have been working in their neighborhood schools for years.
 They are multilingual, racially and ethnically diverse, live in the community, and have forged deep, trusting relationships with students.
 Many of them seek to grow into teacher roles, but they face significant barriers to obtaining their BA and teaching credential.